All About “Chemical Peels”

 Complications with AHA peels are minimal and include irritation, excess flaking, and soreness, which can be treated with medication.
 Complications for TCA and phenol peels include scarring, cold sores, fever blisters, and change in skin color.
 When using phenol peels, patients can develop a lighter skin tone in treated areas and may need to wear makeup to hide some of the lines of demarcation.

 Chemical peels are used mainly for cosmetic reasons.
 Patients with a history of herpes, taking birth control pills, or with a predisposition to brownish discoloration of the face may be at a greater risk for postoperative complications.
 See the above precautions to list to determine if you are a candidate for chemical peels.
 If you are still unsure make sure to contact a physician.

-The national average of surgeon fees for chemical peels was $607 in 2003 according to the American Society of Plastic Surgeons (ASPS), but can range as high as $6,000 for full phenol peels.
+The national average of surgeon fees for chemical peels was $607 in 2003 according to the American Society of Plastic Surgeons (ASPS) but can range as high as $6,000 for full phenol peels.
 Spa’s and salons can range from $90 – $300 per treatment.
 Online ordering can be as cheap as $10-$100.
 It is important not to buy lower quality peels as you may not be getting high purity ingredients.
 Many peels sold online are sometimes not even manufactured under proper GMP guidelines and specifications.
-Additionally the advertised concentration can also be questionable.
-Only go through a trusted brand who manufactures their products in a professional GMP FDA registered lab.
+Additionally, the advertised concentration can also be questionable.
+Only go through a trusted brand who manufactures its products in a professional GMP FDA registered lab.